backstage/backstage/docs/features/software-templates/configuration.md

 of a `title` which will be a component to use as the header instead of just the default `ContentHeader` with the `title` set as it's value.
 ![Grouped Templates](../../assets/software-templates/grouped-templates.png)

+## Hiding the templates under a feature flag

+If you would like to develop a template but not to make it visible to all user yet, you can place it under feature flag.
+Your template has to contain an "alpha" tag.

+To make alpha templates visible you have to enable a feature flag "experimental-scaffolder-templates-alpha" in "Settings -> Feature Flags" panel.